-COMM 355S Diversity Issues in a Global Context F even (3 SH)
+COMM 355S Diversity Issues in a Global Context

 This course involves the study of cultural diversity and multiculturalism by focusing on differences in communicative behavior among various global communities.
 Emphasis will be placed on increasing students' awareness of significant differences in world view and the potential for negative outcomes of those views, specifically when operating from an ethnocentric standpoint.
 The impact of variations in communication strategies on significant life issues will be explored.